jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ## Sorting Shows and Movies by time added

-This feature that is off by default.
-Emby can not (yet) sort collections by time added to library.
+This feature is off by default.
+Emby can not (yet) sort items inside collections by time added to library.
 That means you can't sort collections to show what is newest first.
-This is kinda lame if you have a Trending Movies category and you can't see what's new at a glance.
+This is a shame if you have a Trending Movies collection for example and you can't see what's new at a glance.

 To address this you can have this script update the sort names of items that are in collections.
 It updates item sort name in the metadata so that the sort name is appended with "!!![number_of_minutes_until_year_2100_from_the_date_time_added_to_emby]".
-That way the newest items show first in the default alphabetical order.
-This will affect the sorting of these items elsewhere as well which you may or may not care about, you can always turn it off and the old sort name will be restored on the next run of the script.
+That way the newest items show first when sorted in the default alphabetical order.
+This will affect the sorting of these items elsewhere as well which you may or may not care about, you can always turn it off later and the old sort name will be restored on the next run of the script.

 You can set this on by default for all collection in the config or set it per collection.